chadweimer/gomp/README.md

 SECURE_KEY              |[]string         |ChangeMe         |Used for session authentication.
 Recommended to be 32 or 64 ASCII characters.
 Multiple keys can be separated by commas.

 All environment variables can also be prefixed with "GOMP_" (e.g., GOMP_IS_DEVELOPMENT=1) in cases where there is a need to avoid collisions with other applications.
-The name without "GOMP_" is prefered if both are present.
+The name with "GOMP_" is prefered if both are present.

 ## Database Support